How Do I Handle Expenses When I'm Between Paychecks?

 Some companies offer installment loans to low-credit borrowers.
 These loans, sometimes called payday installment loans, can have triple-digit interest rates.
 As a result, you might wind up paying more in fees and interest than you originally borrowed.
 Although these loans may be less expensive than a payday loan or overdrawing your account, they generally shouldn’t be your first choice.

-If you’re continually struggling to make it from paycheck to paycheck, speak with a nonprofit credit counselor to determine if there are any changes you could make to help stabilize your finances.
+If you’re continually struggling to make it from paycheck to paycheck, work with a nonprofit credit counselor to determine if there are any changes you could make to help stabilize your finances.
 Running out of funds before payday can be incredibly stressful, and sometimes even minor alterations to your spending can make a world of difference.